top of page

 Non-Compete

-Employers may say that non-compete clauses are necessary to retain qualified workers, but that effort should be accomplished by offering better incentives to their employees (such as higher pay).
-Legislation should be considered that makes all non-compete agreements null and void in value, and by doing so, reinstates a citizen's right to work freely in this country.
+Employers may say that non-compete clauses are necessary to retain qualified workers, but that effort should be accomplished by offering incentives to their employees (such as higher pay).
+Legislation should be considered that makes all non-compete agreements null and void in value, and by doing so, reinstates a citizen's right to work in this country.

 Outsourcing

-For example, if
+For example, if an

 Automated Interview

-Another advantage is that the system also provides an accurate accounting of the unemployed since businesses are required to submit such information whenever a worker's status changes.
-The former employee also has the ability to enter their information into the system if their past employment is ever contested.
-Having accurate unemployment numbers is important for determining matters such as if a stimulus package is necessary for improving the economy.
+Another advantage of having a federal system is that it also provides an accurate number of the unemployed in the country since businesses are required to submit such information whenever a worker is hired or fired.
+The former employee will have the ability to enter their information into the system if their past employment is ever contested.

 bottom of page